GlobalGovernanceFrameworks/website/static/downloads/en/Peace-Conflict-Resolution.md

 5. Building digital ethics into technological approaches
 6. Measuring both negative and positive peace indicators

 Download the full framework or explore additional tools at [Tools Library](/frameworks/tools/peace).
-Share feedback at [globalgovernanceframework@gmail.com] to refine this work and join a global peacebuilding community.
+Share feedback at [globalgovernanceframework@gmail.com] or on our [Discord server](https://discord.gg/Zx4hMJf4JU) to refine this work and join a global peacebuilding community.

 # Community Peace Implementation Guide